jgre138/PersonalFitnessProgram/README.md

 The most recent version of this project is Project5 file as of Oct 28th

 This is the Personal Fitness Application project that I have been working on for all of Fall25 Semester This is an application that records your name, age, gender, height, and the day's weight.
-Given this information, it will calculate your BMI.The user can log the exercise they did for the day and the duration of the workout.
+Given this information, it will calculate your BMI.
+The user can log the exercise they did for the day and the duration of the workout.

 Features include:
 -  Creating a user profile